 Personalize the plight of an endangered animal with a powerful portrait.

-Cover your work space with newspaper.
-With Crayola® Watercolors and Watercolor Brushes, paint a powerful portrait of one of these animals.
-How can your painting tell the story of the big cat's future?
+Students cover their work space with recycled newspaper.
+With Crayola® Watercolors, students paint a portrait of one of these animals.
+Encourage them to think about how the painting can tell the story of the animal's future.
 Dry flat.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho